Back-Room Boy

-Back-Room Boy is a 1942 British comedy film directed by Herbert Mason, produced by Edward Black for Gainsborough Pictures and distributed by General Film Distributors.
+Back-Room Boy is a 1942 British comedy mystery film directed by Herbert Mason, produced by Edward Black for Gainsborough Pictures and distributed by General Film Distributors.
 The cast includes Arthur Askey, Googie Withers, Graham Moffatt and Moore Marriott.
+It marked the film debut of Vera Frances.
 The original story was written by J.O.C.
 Orton, Marriott Edgar and Val Guest.
 A man from the Met Office is sent to a lighthouse on a remote Scottish island to monitor the weather, where he hopes to escape from women, but soon finds the island overrun by them.

-Back-Room Boy was released to cinemas in the United Kingdom on 17 April, 1942.
+Back-Room Boy was released to cinemas in the United Kingdom on 17 April 1942.